 He was twirling the bottlecap between his fingers when Barb came home.
 He slipped the bottle between the cushions as she put down her bag and sat next to him, rubbing her temples.

 “How was work?” he asked gently.

 “What do you think?
 Just stupid people.
-‘Oh, my chicken’s too cold.’
-‘Oh, you work so slowly.’
-‘Oh, your food is too expensive, can you lower the price for us?’” she mocked.
+‘My chicken’s too cold.’
+‘Your food is too expensive, can you lower the price for us?’” she mocked.
 Barb shook her head and tilted her chin at the TV.
 “And now this.
 I hate this country sometimes.”

 “The orange guy and the snake lady.
 Lovely couple, mm?”